 9. Calculate initiative: Add your Dexterity modifier and proficiency bonus.

-10. Mark down skill proficiencies: Choose based on your class.
-Then select a number of skills to gain Expertise, as allowed by your class.
+10. Mark down skill proficiencies and skill expertise: Each class gains specific skill proficiencies.
+Then select a number of skills to gain Expertise, as allowed by your class' number of expertise points.

 12. Write down your starting traits: Based on your species and class.
 These grant your core identity, strengths, and unique abilities.

-13. Force powers: If your species or class grants Force sensitivity, choose your starting Force powers accordingly.
+13. Force powers: If your species or class grants Force powers at level 1, choose your starting Force powers accordingly.

 14. Create a portrait and backstory (optional but encouraged): Flesh out your character with a personal history and a visual portrait.
 Use tools like ChatGPT or AI art generators for help.

-15. Starting credits: Roll the credits die listed in your class entry (e.g., 1d4 × 100 for Jedi Guardian) to determine your starting wealth.
+15. Starting credits: Roll the credits die listed in your class entry (e.g., 1d4 Γ 100 for Jedi Guardian) to determine your starting wealth.
+Record it in the Credits section right below the equipment section.

-16. Calculate your carrying capacity: Based on your Strength score, determine how much your character can carry and record it in your inventory section.
+16. Calculate your carrying capacity: Based on your Strength score, determine how much your character can carry and record it at the bottom of the equipment section.